AmirRezaTabrizi/java-practice-projects/GradeChecker/README.md

-# 🧩 Day 12 – Grade Checker
+# 🧩 3 – Grade Checker

 A simple Java program that takes a student's score (0–20), determines if they passed or failed,
 and assigns a corresponding letter grade (A–F).